Pweidemueller/DarWildClass/README.md

 ## Environment

 I'm using python, mainly with the `timm` package.
 Packages are installed in a conda environment `darwild`.
-All packages and versions can be found in this file: `darwild.yml`.
+All packages and versions can be found in this file: `darwild.yml` (`darwild_fromhistory.yml` for just the requested packages).

 ## Procedure